 — Chrystel Marincich ’15

-The Cambridge library system is three tiered: there is a University library for all of Cambridge; there are Faculty libraries (in this case the Faculty of Law); and there are libraries for each College.
+The Cambridge University Library system is three tiered: a University library for all of Cambridge; Faculty libraries (in this case, the Squire Law Library); and libraries for each College.
 Each library has its own lending policies.
 The University Library is one of the six legal deposit libraries in the British Isles.
-See the University Library website for further information.

 Credits and Course Load Requirements